 - Patience (bucket-full)

-- Start by decluttering your countertops.
-Now is the perfect time to move tchotchkes, knickknacks and other items that will just be in your way as you cook; find them a new home or throw them in a closet or drawer until your party is over.
+Start by decluttering your countertops.
+Now is the perfect time to move knickknacks and other items that will just be in your way as you cook.
+Find them a new home or throw them in a closet or drawer until the holidays are over.
 Now that your countertops are clear, give them a good scrub.
 A Mr. Clean Magic Eraser tackles any old scuffs and stains.

 Make This Recipe a Holiday Tradition